laxcat/CharStream/README.md

 # CharStream

-A C++17 character streaming class focussing on developer convenience.
-Specifically an attempt to create a simple-to-use log function (string conversion function) that accepts and automatically formats any number of parameters of any type, similar to swift's `print` or JavaScript's `console.log`.
+A C++17 char streaming class focussing on developer convenience.
+Specifically an attempt to create a simple-to-use print/log/string-conversion function that accepts and automatically formats any number of parameters of any type, similar to swift's `print` or JavaScript's `console.log`.
 Uses stb_sprintf.h as core formatter.

-Includes simple test with an example, with a simple `buildtest` script of a single command only tested on macOS.
-Nothing here is tested beyond that.
-Nothing here is production ready.
+Includes a simple `buildtest` script (single clang++ command), tested in macOS, that demonstrates the basic functionality.
+Not tested beyond that, so not production ready.